 Do flat fee MLS listings work?

-Is the flat fee MLS legal?
+Is the flat-fee MLS legal?

-Do real estate agents avoid flat fee listings?
+Do buyer’s agents avoid flat-fee listings?

 Are flat fee real estate agents good?

-Can you list on the MLS yourself?
+Can you get on the MLS without a realtor?

 What is the best MLS listing service?